 \subsection{Static-OP}

-The goal of this module is to complement the predictions made through the temporal representation learned by \emph{Dynamic-KD} using static information routinely employed by healthcare practitioners to assess a patient's risk factors (e.g. demographics, symptoms, summary statistics of physiology).
-In other words, instead of using $\boldsymbol{\hat{p}_{Dynamic}}$ as a predictor of the outcome, it is instead used to drive further classification using static features via a gradient boosting model \cite{gbm}.
+The goal of this module is to complement the predictions made from dynamic data by \emph{Dynamic-KD}. \emph{Static-OP} takes as input static information routinely employed by healthcare practitioners to assess a patient's risk factors (e.g. demographics, symptoms, summary statistics of physiology).
+In other words, instead of using $\boldsymbol{\hat{p}_{Dynamic}}$ as a predictor of the outcome, it is instead used to drive further classification.
 This way, the overall pipeline has the advantage of capturing the interplay between dynamic physiological measurements and static features in making the final predictions.
-The overall structure of \emph{Static-OP} is given in Algorithm \ref{alg:staticop}.
-First, \emph{Static-OP} is trained using $\boldsymbol{D_{Valid}^s}$ and $\boldsymbol{y_{Valid}}$, with the reconstruction errors $ \boldsymbol{\hat{p}_{Dynamic}}$ serving as sample weights $\omega$ (line 1).
-Because \emph{Dynamic-KD} ensures that $\boldsymbol{\hat{p}_{Dynamic}}$ creates a separation between positive and negative classes, the minority samples of $\boldsymbol{D_{Valid}^s}$ will be the determinant of the decision threshold the model is trained to discover.
-Using the model to predict the outcome probabilities from $\boldsymbol{y_{Test}}$ produces the predicted probabilities $\boldsymbol{\hat{p}}$, and will also produce the variable importance vector (line 2).
-The class labels $\boldsymbol{\hat{y}}$, are obtained as in Equation \ref{eq:yhat} (line 4), using a prediction threshold learned by maximising the precision-recall area under the curve from the predicted probabilities (line 3).